+DOT-N-DASH

-DOT-N-DASH By Pfc.
+By Pfc.
 Paul H. Jones

 Cpl.
-Thomas Gartley verified our We were at the movies the other night and Tommie uttered a number of sounds at various points in the picture, which sounded to us learning how to disguise you know think that Tommie is the inspiration for the Wolf cartoon carried in this paper?
+Thomas Gartley verified our most found out who's ahead in the calling him the outfit's No. 1 Wolf.
+We were at the movies the other night and Tommie uttered a number of sounds at various points in the picture, which sounded to us prietors are at camouflage school like the call of the wild.
+Do you learning how to disguise you know think that Tommie is the inspiration for the Wolf cartoon carried in this paper?

 Pvt.
 Robert Betts is an excellent SHAW's hashmarks.
-They're off, pianist, but he is very selfish about says SEARS ROBUCK, because it.
+They're off, planist, but he is very selfish about says SEARS ROBUCK, because it.
 Goes to the "Y" and plays just they kept giving away his age . . . for himself.
 How about a bit of